alexdvornikov/alexdvornikov.github.io/_posts/2016-12-7-teaching.markdown

 ---

 Faculty Evaluations
+<hr/> **ratemyprofessors.com** A great teacher who is excited to teach.
+However, be prepared as physics isn't the easiest subject.
+Most of the time you deal with conceptual things, but Alex does a good job at explaining things thoroughly.
+As someone who always sucked at physics, this class was a lifesaver.
+Would recommend.
+<hr/> **ratemyprofessors.com** Alex is very passionate about physics and he'ss always excited to talk about it.
+You'd be in a good shape if you read the textbook ahead because his lectures are fast.
+I thought he's sarcastic at the beginning but he's actually very nice, understanding, and caring once you talk to him.
+Make sure to attend lectures before exams.
 <hr/> Alex is definitely one of the best teachers I could've asked for.
 He offered his help so much and
 provided us with a lot of feedback and made us feel comfortable with not knowing and coming forward in asking questions.
 He'd try and explain in many different ways to